Hanmb17/C1_MS2_LIGHTSOUT/README.md

 [Live webpage](https://hanmb17.github.io/C1_MS2_LIGHTSOUT/)

-Elemental Lumina is a twist on the classis lights out game by Tiger Electronics in 1995.
-Users have to solve the puzzles to free the trap Lumina, this is done by collecting the elemntal orbs.
-These orbs can only be collected in a certain pattern - the lights out pattern.
-Once all orbs are collected the user completes the level.
-The game consistes of 4 levels and progressivly get harder.
-There is also a freeplay mode that alows the user to pick the size of the grid they want to play and and how many hitns they want. - This is played like the orginal lights out game.
+Elemental Lumina offers a different take on the timeless Lights Out game originally released by Tiger Electronics in 1995.
+In this revamped version, users find themselves on a quest to free the trapped Lumina by solving complex puzzles.
+The key to success is collecting elemental orbs by following a specific pattern, similar to the classic lights-out pattern.

+As users progress through the game's four levels, the challenges become progressively more difficult, pushing their puzzle-solving skills to the limit.
+The ultimate goal is to collect all orbs in the correct sequence to complete each level and rescue all the trapped Lumina.

+For those who enjoy the nostalgia of the original game, Elemental Lumina also features a free-play mode.
+Here, players can tailor their game by selecting the grid size they want to play on and choosing the number of hints at their disposal.
+This mode offers a fresh yet familiar experience reminiscent of classic Lights Out gameplay.
 ## Table of Content

 1. [Project Goals](#project-goals)